 “We did not have enough housing, particularly for those of moderate and low income, in virtually every city across the state,” says Mary Kyle McCurdy, deputy director of 1000 Friends of Oregon.
 “There were constant stories, analyses that we did not have enough housing and it’s taking too long to develop it, and we’re not allowing enough variety of housing types.”

-Unlike many of her legislative peers, Kotek had never served in local government and perhaps had less sympathy for local opposition to addressing what she saw as perhaps the state’s largest problem.
+Unlike many of her legislative peers, Kotek had never served in local government and perhaps had less sympathy for local opposition to addressing what she saw as maybe the state’s largest problem.
 She called a meeting in 2016.
 Invited were Chandler, McCurdy, and lobbyists for the state’s cities and counties.

 “It was a ‘come to Jesus’ meeting with the cities,” says Chandler.
 “Here’s what’s going to happen and you’re going to hate it.“